Image Credit: Elliot Lewis

 When UPS delivery drivers started calling out the company two weeks ago for not putting air conditioning in their trucks after a driver died of heatstroke, it wanted to clarify two things.
 Firstly, fans were available in the trucks upon request.
 And secondly, that the drivers were “trained” to deal with the heat exhaustion that would inevitably come from working in 120 degrees Fahrenheit.

+But four drivers across multiple UPS locations say that fans, if they’re even installed, often don’t work.
+They have also told Motherboard about a training—called "Cool Solutions," according to drivers, which includes such advice as "drink water" and "load up… on watermelon."Elliot Lewis, a delivery driver and steward in Teamsters Local 804, the branch of the international Teamsters union that serves New York, posted a photo of a UPS handout about “Hydration and Fatigue” he got on Twitter.
 “Even being mildly dehydrated can leave you feeling foggy and fatigued,” the handout reads.
 It encourages drivers to drink water consistently throughout the day, and to eat foods such as watermelon, “which are 90% water and a good source of energy.”

+Lewis writes that the handout is from UPS’s “Cool Solutions” training for drivers on how to deal with heat exhaustion.
+In a previous statement to Motherboard, a UPS spokesperson confirmed the training, and gave details about its content.
+“We have a program that was developed with input from experts in the field of occupational health and safety that focuses on educating employees about hydration along with nutrition and proper sleep before working in hotter temperatures,” the statement read.
 “We have morning meetings with drivers all year round, reminding them of forecasted temperatures and encouraging them to be aware of their own health conditions,” it continued.
 “In the summer, in addition to providing water and ice for employees, we provide regular heat illness and injury prevention training to all operations managers and drivers.”
 The spokesperson said that UPS annually invests more than $260 million in safety programs like this one.